Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 If you want to harvest rose hips en-masse for recipes or herbal preparations, then I’d suggest harvesting them earlier rather than later.
 Once frosted, they may taste a slight bit sweeter, but they also lose a bit of their acidic Vitamin C content.

 Then you can slowly work through your harvest, and turn it into jam, jelly, wine, or whatever your heart desires.
-(Or simply dry them for wintertime teas.)
+Or simply dry them for wintertime teas.
+Rose hips are one of the easiest fruits to add to a winter foraging rotation, and they’re abundant enough to be a reliable cold-season vitamin C source.

 Roses range from tiny shrubs to large climbing or rambling vines up to 50 feet long.
 Generally, they’re known for their large, showy flowers ranging in color from whites and pinks to yellows and reds, but some wild roses, like the Multiflora Rose (Rosa multiflora), have small, white, less-showy flowers.